mpanighetti/dnd5e-rhythmancy/README.md

 - To ensure compatibility with characters created using either _Systems Reference Document 5.1_ or _5.2_, base-level class and subclass features in this document do not include a level requirement, unless they have additional feature dependencies.
 You gain such features as soon as you select the corresponding class or subclass.
 - "Species" is used in place of "race".
 "Ancestry" or "variant" is used in place of "subrace".
 - "Focus Points" is used in place of "Ki Points".
 - This document uses new traits called **Condition Resistance** and **Condition Vulnerability**.
-Resistance to a condition means that a creature has Advantage on saving throws made to resist that condition, and vulnerability to a condition means that a creature has Disadvantage on such saving throws.
+Resistance to a condition means that a creature has Advantage on saving throws made to avoid that condition, and Vulnerability to a condition means that a creature has Disadvantage on such saving throws.
-- Damage and condition resistances, vulnerabilities, and immunities are grouped together in features and stat blocks as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.
+- Damage and Condition Resistances, Vulnerabilities, and Immunities are grouped together in features and stat blocks as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.
-- Resistance, vulnerability, and immunity to Poison apply to both the damage type and the Poisoned condition.
+- Resistance, Vulnerability, and Immunity to Poison apply to both the damage type and the Poisoned condition.

 ## License